aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/annotation-add-delete-and-get-annotation/add-annotation-in-existing-pdf-file/_index.md

 pdfDocument.Save(dataDir);
 ```

-## Get All Annotations from the Page of a PDF Document
+## Get All Annotations from Page of PDF Document

 Aspose.PDF allows you to get annotations from an entire document, or from a given page.
 To get all annotations from the page in a PDF document, loop through the [AnnotationCollection](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/annotationcollection) collection of desired page resources.
 The following code snippet shows you how to get all the annotations of a page.